 - Failure to acknowledge a limited supply of resources to accomplish the mission

-In a world that is very focused on getting things NOW, failing to meet a schedule usually produces extremely negative (and inappropriate) responses.
-I have witnessed developers and teams mutiny against schedules, estimates, and having project managers.
-If scheduling is unrealistic and only sets false expectations, why plan anything?
+In a world that focuses on immediate gratification, failing to meet a schedule produces extreme negative responses.
+I have watched developers and teams mutiny against schedules, estimates, and having project managers.
+If scheduling is unrealistic and sets false expectations, why plan anything?

 I warn you not to take Hofstadter's Law as an indication that planning is pointless.
-Simply keep the law in mind so you can set expectations accordingly.
+Keep the law in mind so you can set expectations accordingly.
 You will be late - add some slop to your estimates, and if you're unsure about a task add even more time.
-And don't be surprised when your project still runs over!
+Expect your project to be late even with this slop.

 Just remember: It always takes longer than you expect, even when you take into account Hofstadter's Law.